 Effective 1st April 2018, (Fuel)Transport and Medical allowance INR 40,000 will be part of special allowance and flat deduction of the same will be available for tax calculation purpose.

-Voluntary Provident Fund (VPF contribution is not part of the FBP, Employees will have to declare the VPF contribution separately by filling in a form which can be availed from HR Team at the beginning of new financial year or at the date of joining.
+Voluntary Provident Fund (VPF) contribution is not part of the FBP, Employees will have to declare the VPF contribution separately by filling in a form which can be availed from HR Team at the beginning of new financial year or at the date of joining.
 Employees will not be able to change or opt out of the VFP program during the financial year.
-Maximum of INR 13200 can be declared under VPF New joiners can declare their FBP and VPF choices on their first day of joining.
+Maximum of INR 13,200 can be declared under VPF New joiners can declare their FBP and VPF choices on their first day of joining.

 An Employee can only declare their choices once in the financial year when the FBP module is released and there can be no revisions to the declaration unless there is a change in the Employees Annual Salary.
 This is not applicable for VPF.